 The one thing I’ve noticed about the US so far?
-Okay, there are a lot of things... but the biggest surprise so far is just how much there is to do and see here.
+Okay, there are a lot of things... but the one thing that's taken me by surprise is just how much there is to do and see here.
 Turns out the US south west is packed with endless trails to hike, viewpoints to enjoy and places to explore.

-The first stretch of our US south west took us to Arizona, Utah and Nevada - basically a loop of the Grand Canyon.
-It was an incredible 10 days of hiking, exploring and non-stop photo oops, and only a taste of what this area has to offer any traveller.
+The first stretch of our US south west took us to Arizona, Utah and Nevada for a much-needed weekend in Vegas - basically a loop of the Grand Canyon.
+It was an incredible 10 days of hiking, exploring and non-stop photo opps, and only a taste of what this area has to offer any traveller.
 Turns out this country is incredibly photogenic, too.

 A US road trip is something that falls on every pretty much every travel bucket list and there are so many routes you can take.
 There's just so much to see here in the USA that even if you wanted to road trip around the States for a whole year, you’d still leave so much unexplored.